 API Print Service

-The Vasion Print Application Programming Interface (API) Print Service The API Service extends the capabilities of Vasion Output to web-based applications that aren’t natively equipped to communicate via typical print protocols.
-The API Service can connect to both cloud and on-premise applications. provides printing capability from systems that don't typically support it by accepting print jobs via web requests.
+The PrinterLogic Application Programming Interface (API) Print Service A PrinterLogic Output connector that lets source systems send print jobs through web requests rather than traditional print queues or drivers.
+Running on a Service Agent, the API Print Service accepts representational state transfer (RESTful) API calls so apps that do not natively support printing can still print. provides printing capability from systems that don't typically support it by accepting print jobs via web requests.
 You can eliminate the need to install print queues on your source application and move to a driverless print model, reducing the work required to maintain the print environment.

 Requirements

-Customers with an Ubuntu (LTS) 22.04 Service Client must run an additional command on the Service Client after configuring the steps below.
+Customers with an Ubuntu (LTS) 22.04 Service Agent must run an additional command on the Service Agent after configuring the steps below.
 The command initializes the service.

 Copy Code